What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Terminology and Fundamental Tasks

 \subsection{Panoptic Segmentation}

 \textbf{\textit{Task.}} Panoptic segmentation redirects attention to the complete image, by unifying semantic segmentation and instance segmentation into a coherent framework \cite{PanopticSegmentation}.
 It formally divides image pixels into two groups, including `stuff' (amorphous background regions such as sky or grass) and `thing' (countable foreground objects such as pedestrians or cars) \cite{PanopticSegmentation}.
-Panoptic segmentation requires the system to assign each pixel a semantic label and, for pixels belonging to the `thing' classes, to additionally assign an instance ID \cite{PanopticSegmentation}.
+Panoptic segmentation requires the system to assign each pixel a semantic label and, for pixels belonging to the `thing' classes, to additionally assign an instance identifier (ID) \cite{PanopticSegmentation}.

-\textbf{\textit{Methods.}} Early architectures, such as Panoptic FPN \cite{PFPN}, extend Mask RCNN \cite{MaskRCNN} with a semantic segmentation branch and merge the output from both branches.
-More recent models, especially transformer-based algorithms such as Mask2Former \cite{mask2former}, adopt unified pipelines that jointly reason about both aspects.
-Another taxonomy classifies panoptic segmentation approaches into bottom-up (starting with pixel-level features and grouping them into segments such as Panoptic-DeepLab \cite{panoptic-deeplab}) and top-down methods (beginning with proposals that are refined into detailed masks such as EPSNet \cite{EPSNet}).
+\textbf{\textit{Methods.}} Early architectures, such as Panoptic Feature Pyramid Network (FPN) \cite{PFPN}, extend Mask RCNN \cite{MaskRCNN} with a semantic segmentation branch and merge the output from both branches.
+Another taxonomy classifies panoptic segmentation approaches into bottom-up (starting with pixel-level features and grouping them into segments such as Panoptic-DeepLab \cite{panoptic-deeplab}) and top-down methods (beginning with proposals that are refined into detailed masks such as Efficient Panoptic Segmentation Network (EPSNet) \cite{EPSNet}).
+More recent models, especially unified transformer-based algorithms such as Mask2Former \cite{mask2former} and oneFormer \cite{oneformer} have further advanced performance by providing a general formulation for dense image segmentation.

-\textbf{\textit{Metrics.}} Panoptic quality (PQ) is the main metric, which evaluates performance by considering both segmentation accuracy and recognition quality, providing a holistic assessment of scene understanding capabilities \cite{PanopticSegmentation}.
+\textbf{\textit{Metrics.}} Panoptic quality (PQ) is the main metric, which evaluates performance considering both segmentation accuracy and recognition quality, providing a holistic assessment of scene understanding capabilities \cite{PanopticSegmentation}.
 In addition to the classic instance-based PQ, the region-based Parsing Covering (PC) metric \cite{Yang2019DeeperLabSI} is designed to better capture image parsing quality for `stuff' classes and larger object instances.